-Hurricane season is fast approaching, but don't be too focused on the official June 1 start date.
+Hurricane season is officially here, but don't be too focused on that June 1 start date.
 This year, late April saw Arlene, the first named tropical storm of the season.
-Coastal storms are always unpredictable so it's smart to get your homeowners insurance in order before a named storm hits.
+Coastal storms are always unpredictable so it's smart to get your homeowners insurance in order before the season starts and a named storm hits.

 Many homeowners don't realize that a hurricane, tropical storm or even a windstorm can bump up your standard home insurance deductible by thousands of dollars.
 It can be a shock at claims time.